Lightweight alternatives to Camunda - BPMN solution

 If you know your use case is going to require sophisticated validation logic, or your solution is going to be in general form-heavy, you may want to consider going for a tailor-made engine design to support that fully.

 Different History tracking implementations boil down to who and when has access to the historical values of the variables passed around in the process.
 Let's consider a simple example of when that can come in handy.

-Take a simple software licence purchase process, with a single requester and a single approver:
+Take a simple software license purchase process, with a single requester and a single approver:

-The way history tracking is implemented makes this simple scenario complex.
+The way history tracking is implemented, this simple scenario is complex.
 It is achievable but doing so is rather challenging and time-consuming.